ni/arbitrary-session-management/README.md

    - [nidmm_measurement_with_logger](src/examples/nidmm_measurement_with_logger/README.md)
    - [teststand_sequence](src/examples/teststand_sequence/README.md)

-4. Start the server and run the example workflows as described in their respective `README.md`.
+4. Start the server and run the example workflows as described in the respective `README.md`s.

 When you run the server and examples, you'll observe that the TestStand sequence logs data to the same log file.
 In the setup section, the log file is opened, and in the main section, the same file session is shared and used across both measurement steps.
 This demonstrates file session sharing among measurement plugins.

 ## Step-by-Step Implementation Guide for Arbitrary Session Management

-The following steps provide a detailed guide for implementing session sharing for arbitrary resources such as files, databases, or other custom resources across measurement plugins.
+The following steps provide a detailed guide for implementing session sharing for arbitrary resources such as instruments, files, databases, or other custom resources across measurement plugins.
 This approach uses gRPC for communication.

 These steps will guide you to: